Iran and Syria vow to confront US sanctions | Politics

 Iran and Syria vowed on Sunday to take “mighty steps” to confront U.S. sanctions imposed on the two regional allies, saying their relations will strengthen under Iran's new leadership.

-The announcement was made by Iran's new Foreign Minister Hossein Amir-Abdollahian, was received at the airport a visit to Damascus by his Syrian counterpart, Faisal Mekdad.
+The announcement was made by Iran's new Foreign Minister Hossein Amir-Abdollahian, who was received at the airport here by his Syrian counterpart, Faisal Mekdad.

 Iran has been one of Syrian President Bashar Assad's strongest backers, sending thousands of fighters from around the region to help his troops in Syria's 10-year conflict that has killed half a million and displaced half the country's pre-war population of 23 million.